The Role of Feature Interactions in Graph-based Tabular Deep Learning: Conclusion, limitations, and future work

-Building on our position, we highlight three promising directions for advancing structure-aware learning in \gtdl.
+We highlight three directions how the analysis of this work can be extended in future work.
 First, future work should move beyond evaluating the learned graph structure (i.e., the presence of edges), but also consider the functional form of the feature interactions (i.e., the type of edges).
-Understanding \textit{how} strongly features influence one another, and \textit{in what way}, allows for more nuanced, robust, and interpretable modeling of feature relationships.
-Second, structure-aware modeling should be extended beyond flat tables to richer data modalities.
-Time-series data \citep{padhiTabularTransformersModeling2021} and relational databases \citep{feyRelationalDeepLearning2023,robinsonRelBenchBenchmarkDeep2024,congObservatoryCharacterizingEmbeddings2024,dwivediRelationalGraphTransformer2025} present new challenges for learning and validating feature interactions over time or across relational contexts.
-Third, the synthetic datasets used in this work consist only of numerical features.
-In future work, this could be extended to categorical features, which are prevalent in real-world tabular data.
+Learning \textit{how} features interact, and \textit{in what way}, allows for more nuanced, robust, and interpretable modeling of feature relationships.
+Second, the evaluated datasets and graphs could be more expressive and challenging.
+Examples include larger graphs with richer topology, missing nodes, and more complex feature interactions involving categorical features, as well as real-world datasets with known ground-truth structure (e.g., knowledge graphs).
+However, our results showed that \gtdl methods struggle to learn relatively simple, small graph structures, which suggests that improving robustness and structure induction on basic cases remains a priority before scaling to such settings.
+Finally, structure-aware modeling should be extended beyond flat tables to richer data modalities.
+Time-series data \citep{padhiTabularTransformersModeling2021} and relational databases \citep{feyRelationalDeepLearning2023,robinsonRelBenchBenchmarkDeep2024,congObservatoryCharacterizingEmbeddings2024,dwivediRelationalGraphTransformer2025} present new challenges for learning and validating feature interactions over time or across relational contexts. \Gls{rdl} \citep{feyRelationalDeepLearning2023} could ask the same question as we propose \gtdl should do: how do columns/features within a table relate?
+Currently, table-row embeddings in \gls{rdl} lack structural bias from the graph structure of columns.
+Furthermore, our approach could be extended from table-level to relational database-level.
+When doing node-level prediction, does \gls{rdl} rely on meaningful primary-foreign relationships?

+Future work should build on the insights of this work to develop \gtdl methods that more effectively learn and leverage feature interactions in tabular data.
+By prioritizing structural fidelity alongside predictive accuracy, future \gtdl models can unlock their full potential.